danieljstone/danieljstone.github.io/nyrb.md

 Considering these proportions calculated on an annual basis illustrates the value of the more inclusive measure.
-The contributor list was necessarily small in the first year of the NYRB’s publication, but many writers of books reviewed in 1963 came to be contributors themselves (34%).[[3\]](#_ftn3)  I prefer the more restrictive metric, however, because it better reflects how readers actually perceive the review.
+The contributor list was necessarily small in the first year of the NYRB’s publication, but many writers of books reviewed in 1963 came to be contributors themselves (34%).[[3\]](#_ftn3)  I prefer the more restrictive metric, however, because it better reflects how readers actually perceive the *Review*.